cfpb/sbl-project/features/features.md

    filing for a given filing season.
 1. As a filer, I want an receipt-like identifier for my completed filing.
 1. As a filer, I would like an email-based confirmation that my filing is complete.
+2. As a filer, I would like to provide my financial institution contact phone number, so that the CFPB can contact the appropriate person with questions about my financial institution's filing.

 ## Post-filing data analysis